What Are The Different Types Of Preborn Disabilities?

 Limb differences may be detected before birth on a prenatal ultrasound.
 Australian mom Tamika Bax experienced this when she was given the option to abort her child when the sonographer could not locate her baby’s arm.
 However, Tamika chose life for her child, and little Mikala is thriving with what her mom calls her “lucky fin.”

-Internal Disabilities and Birth Defects
+Internal Disabilities And Birth Defects

 Other preborn disabilities may be inside of the baby’s growing body, and modern medicine makes it possible to correct some types of birth defects before the baby is born.